Timber Creek, Northern Territory

 Timber Creek, traditionally known as Makalamayi, is an isolated small town on the banks of the Victoria River in the Northern Territory of Australia.
 The Victoria Highway passes through the town, which is the only significant settlement between the Western Australia border and the town of Katherine to the east.
 Timber Creek is approximately 600 km south of Darwin, in an area known for its scenic escarpments and boab trees.

 History

 Pre-European history

-The Ngaliwurru and Nungali peoples, two groups of Aboriginal Australian groups, are the original inhabitants and traditional owners of the lands surrounding the town.
-Their way of life remained unchanged for thousands of years until first contact with Europeans in the 19th century.
+The Ngaliwurru and Nungali peoples, two Aboriginal Australian peoples, are the original inhabitants and traditional owners of the lands surrounding the town.
+Their way of life remained unchanged for tens of thousands of years until first contact with Europeans in the 19th century.
 The traditional name for the locality is "Makalamayi".

 1855: European exploration

 In September 1855, Augustus Charles Gregory and a party of 19 men reached the mouth of the Victoria River.
 The party's schooner, Tom Tough, proceeded along the river, landing near the present town of Timber Creek and a base camp for the expedition was established.
 Gregory named a nearby stream "Timber Creek" on 24 November while seeking timber to make repairs to the boat.

 Gregory inscribed of the dates of this expedition on a large boab tree near the original campsite, located approximately 15 km from the present town; the tree, and the inscription, can still be seen today, and is known as Gregory's Tree.
 The scientific name of the boab, Adansonia gregorii, was named in honour of Gregory.